 Been working in Australia?
 If you’re a New Zealand resident and you’ve been working in Australia, it may be possible to transfer your savings home, as you may be able to move your complying Australian superannuation fund savings into your ASB KiwiSaver Scheme account.
 To find out more, check out our guide Transferring your Australian super to KiwiSaver.

-Apart from using your KiwiSaver savings to help get into your first home, there are three ways you may be able to access your KiwiSaver savings before 65:
+Apart from using your KiwiSaver savings to help get into your first home, there are some situations where you may be able to access your KiwiSaver savings before you turn 65, they include:

 To find our more, check out our guide on how to withdraw KiwiSaver savings early.

 Ready for the next step?
-Apply online and start saving.
+Join or transfer and start saving.

 Interests in the ASB KiwiSaver Scheme (Scheme) are issued by ASB Group Investments Limited, a wholly owned subsidiary of ASB Bank Limited (ASB).
 ASB provides Scheme administration and distribution services.
 No person guarantees interests in the Scheme.
 Interests in the Scheme are not deposits or other liabilities of ASB.
 They are subject to investment risk, including possible loss of income and principal invested.
 For more information see the ASB KiwiSaver Scheme Product Disclosure Statement available from this website and the register of offers of financial products at www.disclose-register.companiesoffice.govt.nz (search for ASB KiwiSaver Scheme).